 1. About hydrocortisone tablets

-Hydrocortisone tablets are a type of medicine known as a corticosteroid or 'steroid'.
+Hydrocortisone tablets are a type of medicine known as a steroid (or corticosteroid).
 Corticosteroids are not the same as anabolic steroids.

-Hydrocortisone tablets work as a hormone replacement for a natural 'steroid' hormone called cortisol.
+Hydrocortisone tablets work as a hormone replacement for a natural hormone called cortisol.

-You may take hydrocortisone tablets if your body doesn't make enough cortisol - for example if you have Addison's disease - or if you've had your adrenal glands taken out in an operation.
+You may take hydrocortisone tablets if your body does not make enough cortisol – for example if you have Addison's disease or if you've had your adrenal glands taken out.